mytarget-test-team/seismograph/docs/case.rst

 Ho to use case by steps
 -----------------------

-This can be useful for case with complex logic.
+This can to be useful for case with complex logic.
 Let look at this...